Robanvdd/swoc2017/rules/RULES.md

 The game state consists of the following:
 - List of solar systems, each containing a list of planets
-- List of players, each containing a list of ufos
+- List of players, each containing a list of UFOs

 Example game state:
 ```json